Applies to: KNA, KMA, KOA, KWA

 Otherwise, the output is:

-Results of NTLM authentication can be cached by out-of-band authentication (see also Section 14.6, “Out of Band Authentication”), in order to decrease load of Active Directory and LDAP servers.
+Results of NTLM authentication can be cached by out-of-band authentication (see also Section 14.8, “Out of Band Authentication”), in order to decrease load of Active Directory and LDAP servers.
 Each new client is authenticated by NTLM.
 The combination of the client IP address, the user name and the list of groups is remembered in the OOB session table.
 Following requests from the same IP address will be authenticated as the same user and groups, without contacting the AD controller and the LDAP server.
+Computer accounts (i.e. users whose name ends with a dollar) are not added to the OOB session table.

 Configuration of NTLM caching consists of adding the global section